-The mission of the Department of Sports Medicine and softball Athletic Trainer Jake Feldman is to provide the complete healthcare for the student-athlete.
-Jake manages all daily athletic training room operations, including: staff, clerical and student assignments; injury management and rehabilitation; and ensuring medical coverage for all Iowa softball student-athletes.
+The mission of the Department of Sports Medicine and softball Athletic Trainer Kaycie Landis is to provide the complete healthcare for the student-athlete.
+Kaycie manages all daily athletic training room operations, including: staff, clerical and student assignments; injury management and rehabilitation; and ensuring medical coverage for all Iowa softball student-athletes.

 The sports medicine team is composed of orthopedic surgeons from the University of Iowa Sports Medicine Center as well as primary care physicians that specialize in family practice, emergency medicine and pediatrics.